silnrsi/fontproof/README.md

 \pattern[chars="@,#",reps="abc,xy"]{oo@#oo}
 ```

 There are some characters that are special to SILE and Lua and shouldn't be used as _chars_.
 (A list of suggested safe ones would be a good addition here!)
+It's also a bad idea to use a character that is in _reps_.

 There is one more optional parameter to the `\pattern` command: